 33-acre garden located in Thousand Oaks, California.
 Admission and parking are free.
 The kid’s adventure garden is the most popular attraction and is open on Sundays from 11-3.
 The garden also features a nature trail through plants and flowers separated by geographical regions.
 Park benches and picnic tables.
-The Garden is operated by the Gregor Medel Foundation, a non-profit organization.

 Located in a former landfill, the South Coast Botanic Garden is a green oasis surrounded by urban sprawl.
 The 80 plus acre botanical garden and culture center features many different gardens, including a Mediterranean, Rose, Water-Wise, Garden of the Senses, Cactus, Children’s, Herb Garden, and Japanese Garden.
 26300 Crenshaw Blvd, Palos Verdes Peninsula, California.

 This 150-acre gem was developed as a year-round retreat for urban dwellers and highlighted nature’s beauty through an internationally renowned botanical collection and seasonal horticultural displays.
 For kids, the Enchanted Railroad is a lot of fun.
 It allows you to ride aboard a 1/8th replica of a diesel train that travels around a Descanso Gardens section.
 1418 Descanso Dr, La Cañada Flintridge, California.

 The perennial plants native to Baja and the far south of the state are of particular interest.
 More than 70,000 Californian plant species thrive at Rancho Santa Ana.
 Numerous informational signs provide guests with detailed information about the plants, birds, and butterflies on display.
 If you want to pick the minds of the resident experts, sign up for a guided tour.
 1500 N College Ave, Claremont, California.

 A small one-acre garden is hidden away in the center of the Northridge campus.
-Not too much to see here, but it’s a great place for students to escape class.
+Not too much to see here, but it’s an excellent place for students to escape class.
 Established in 1959, the garden features over one thousand plant species, most Californian native plants.
 Open weekdays only 8:00 a.m. to 4:45 p.m.